davatorium/rofi/doc/rofi-manpage.markdown

 ## THEMING

-With **rofi** 0.15.4 we have a new way of specifying colors, the old settings still apply (for now).
+With **rofi** 0.15.4 we have a new way of specifying theme colors.
-To enable the new setup, set `rofi.color-enabled` to true.
-The new setup allows you to specify colors per state, similar to **i3**
-Currently 3 states exists:
+The new setup allows you to specify colors per state, similar to **i3** Currently 3 states exists:

   * **normal** Normal row.